-It forms the foundation of development projects and directly impacts our daily lives.
+It forms the foundation of development projects and affects our daily lives.
 But why does surveying matter for communities?
-It ensures that every project, from roads to utilities, is built with precision, safety, and sustainability in mind, ultimately shaping the spaces where we live, work, and connect.
+It ensures that every project, from roads to utilities, is built with precision, safety, and sustainability in mind.
+This ultimately shapes the spaces where we live, work, and connect.

 The Benefits of Surveying Services for Communities